How can songs and music help you learn French?

 (v) LingQ

-LingQ offers language learning content with audio recordings, transcripts, and vocabulary lessons.
+LingQ provides language-learning content, including audio recordings, transcripts, and vocabulary lessons.

 This is not focused on music.
-Yet, LingQ has songs or audio clips as part of its lessons to give variety and context for language learning.
+Yet, LingQ includes songs or audio clips in its lessons to provide variety and context for language learning.

 Read — (i) Review of Duolingo (ii) Memrise Review (iii) Babbel Review (iv) Rosetta Stone Review